“There’s No Way to Describe the Joy”

 Celebrating The “Holi” Festival – Kathmandu, Nepal!

 The Holi festival, known as “Phagu Purnima” in Nepali, is named after the mythical demoness Holika, and is one of the most anticipated annual celebrations in Nepal.
 A three-day festival of color and joy, Holi is observed on the full moon day, which falls either late February or early March.
-If you’re fortunate enough to serve […] The post Celebrating The “Holi” Festival – Kathmandu, Nepal! appeared first on Global Volunteers.
+If you’re fortunate enough to serve on our Nepal Program during Holi, you can celebrate with the youth and staff of the DR Memorial school and children’s home, and participate in events with adults and children in the wider community.
+Kathmandu surely takes on a new look during Holi!

 2024-08-18